 Children will receive the first of fifteen prizes after the first activity is logged!
 A pocket-sized trail tracker nature journal along with a trail tracker sticker unique to each official location or backyard adventure they log.
-Other prizes include a drawstring backpack, nature scavenger hunt bandanna, and more.
+Other prizes include a disc golf disc, putter disc, and bike lights, and more.

 e-Adventures for Kids In Parks Kids

 Kids In Parks also offers an e-Adventure section of activities that kids can do from a smartphone or tablet.
 These activities allow children to still explore the environment around them in a new way and earn prize incentives.

 Following Kids In Parks on social media and through e-mail subscription to their newsletter will provide your children with even more free resources to keep them busy and entertained – all for free.